KoslickiLab/dnds_using_fmh_reproducibles/README.md

 ![Figure 3A](manuscript_figures/png/disk_usage.png)

 Figure 3B represents runtimes when running FracMinHash dN/dS on varying k-sizes and scale factors.
-Additionally, the time is takes to run each step and the program in total is also shown.
+Additionally, the time it takes to run at each step and the program in total is also shown.

 ```
 python figure_scripts/runtimes_stackplot_figure.py